RMYF seeks to support programs that:

 - Operate in one of these geographic areas: Boston MA, Los Angeles, CA, Milwaukee WI, San Francisco CA, and Washington DC.

 - Offer innovative programs or services designed help underprivileged youth reach their full potential.
 Innovative is defined as "uncommon, untested or otherwise unconventional" In other words, RMYF funds programs or services that are outside of current customary practices.
 Innovative services RMYF has funded include the following:

 - An intensive weekend tutoring program for at-risk students

 - Book club for incarcerated youth that uses reading and writing to help them to envision a future that does not end with a cycle of incarceration or early death

 - Yoga program that works with the entire school community to create a less stressful and more mindful school learning environment

 - A program that provides talented, experienced teachers with support, incentives and a professional environment to help make teaching in low-performing schools a viable long-term employment option

 - Civic engagement after-school program in Spanish that includes an English language learning component.

-Furthermore, RMYF gives preference to smaller nonprofit organizations, such as organizations with less than $3,000,000 in annual revenue.
+Furthermore, RMYF gives preference to smaller nonprofit organizations, such as organizations with up to $1,000,000 in annual revenue.

 Other websites for funding youth programs.
 Link here.